-The Numbers: The Falcons are estimated to be worth $933 million, placing them 26th in the NFL franchise financial rankings.
+The Numbers: The Falcons are estimated to be worth $1.125 billion, placing them 21st in the NFL franchise financial rankings.
 Blank reportedly bought the team for $545 million.

 More Teams on the Way?: Blank has expressed interest in bringing an MLS team to Atlanta.

 How He Got Rich: In 1978, Arthur Blank co-founded Home Depot.
 Story has it that during Home Depot’s early days, Blank and his business partner would stand in the parking lot handing out dollar bills to entice customers to browse the store.
 Blank is now worth an estimated $2.5 billion, meaning he could lure the entire population of China into a Home Depot if he wanted to.

 The Numbers: Bisciotti was a minority owner of the Ravens from 2000 until he bought the whole dang team through a $325 million deal with Art Modell in 2004.
 The Ravens are now worth $1.5 billion.

 Young Gun: Bisciotti is the second youngest sole owner of an NFL franchise behind Dan Snyder.
 Bisciotti is the first youngest if you don’t count owners who are despised by their own fans.

 How He Got Rich: Bisciotti founded Aerotek in a basement office with his cousin.
 This later turned into the parent company the Allegis Group, which owns both Aerotek and TEKsystems.
 Despite what they sound like, these companies are not fronts for a Bond villain’s plot for world domination, but rather staffing firms for engineering and technology companies.